ChiaN-Yang/Control_Instruments/README.md

 # Control_Instruments
 use pyqt5 and pymeasure to control instruments in Qfort lab

-Hint: you can trsnsfer .ui to .py by this command
+Hint: you can transfer .ui to .py by this command

 pyuic5 -x connection_interface.ui -o connection_interface.py